ska-sa/katgpucbf/doc/maths.rst

 in a channel is the same as the expected input power in a digitised sample.
 Note that the input and output are treated as integers rather than as fixed-point values.

+The tuning parameter :math:`w_c` (specified by the :option:`!--w-cutoff` command-line option) scales the width of the response in the frequency domain.
+The default value is 1, which makes the width of the response (at -6dB) approximately equal the channel spacing.

 Correlation products
 --------------------